Felicious/Taiwan-Numba-ONE/help.md

 HTML string -> parsed and evaluated in browser -> JS is loaded and evaluated, with access to the DOM

 HTML loads the JS as compared to apps script which is JS generating a HTML string

+For an incredibly useful guide on HTML templating with Google Apps Script that I followed, please look at [Emily's github](https://github.com/emilyb7/HTML-templating-with-Google-Apps-Script)

+# Middle of the Project Complete Overhaul

+Originally, I approached this project like this:

+1. User (Kevin-susu) runs my script
+2. Script reads spreadsheet -> returns data
+3. Take the data -> script generates html page from data -> returns html receipt
+4. html -> script opens a page with the generated html
+5. User downloads page

+This was a script running on the server, where the script is run when the user runs the script through the spreadsheet menu.

+Derrick explains that in step 3-4, once you have some html in your script, you can't just throw it at the user; the user has to explicitly open the page with the generated html.
+However, since you cannot simply pass the html to the user through data urls due to browswer security issues, there's no way to get the user to open the page.

+Thus, the only working option is to have the user open a link to the scrip which is independent of the previous logic in steps 1-3.

+The revised logical steps are:

+1. User opens script web app [standalone scripts](https://developers.google.com/apps-script/guides/standalone)
+2. script reads spreadsheet -> data
+3. data -> script generates html page from data -> html
+4. html -> served to user
+5. user downloads page

+Compared to the script running on the server before, this will be web app, which is run when the user loads the script url in their browser.
+The script then runs the logic on the server, and responds to the browser request with data.

+click run -> script exec

+vs

+browser request -> script run -> script responds with data to browser

+"So how you can think of it is like how a c++ program when you execute it, it runs the main() function. so when a user runs a script via the spreadsheet, it runs main(), but when a user runs the script via the web app, it runs doGet() instead.

+they're independent from each other."

+"you're writing a web app now, which means the function doGet(e) executed when the the browser sends a request to your script

+so in order to run the function you send the app an http get request

+which is just loading the script in your browser doGet() is run on the server
+I request a meowmeow pic, you doGet() which returns a meowmeow, and you respond with a pic you're the server, I'm client
+I just ask you for something, you do the thing, doGet(), and respond with the result